jere-mie/easy-masm/README.md

     * You are probably using Linux or MacOS and don't have Wine Installed.
 Wine is required to run easy-masm on non-Windows machines.
 Be sure to install it by going [here](https://www.winehq.org/)
 * I can't clone the repository, "'mit' is not recognized as an internal or external command"
     * You may not have git installed.
 Either install it [here](https://git-scm.com/downloads) or download the repository as a zip
+* I'm seeing something like "source.exe not found" when trying to run
+    * Your antivirus may be deleting the executable file before you can run it.
+Try disabling antivirus and re-running
+* I'm getting weird 'x11' errors with wine when trying to install
+    * This may be because wine is being used for the first time, and is unrelated to eas-masm.
+Try stopping the process and re-running the script a couple times.
+This usually fixes it
+* I'm getting an error that isn't described above
+    * Reach out to me at borna113@uwindsor.ca and I can do my best to help

+### Contact
+If you have a question, comment, or want to contribute.
+Feel free to make a pull request or create an issue on this repo.
+You can also contact me at borna113@uwindsor.ca

 ### Credits
 This guide could not have been made without direct/indirect help from the following: